Security and Resilience

 Different situations may require different types of support:

-If the situation is unclear, the most appropriate path can be identified following an initial discussion.
+If the situation is unclear, the most appropriate starting point can be identified following an initial review.

 What to expect from an assessment

-Our assessment process begins with a structured review of current systems, identifying vulnerabilities, configuration weaknesses, recovery limitations, and operational dependencies.
+A structured assessment reviews current systems, identifies vulnerabilities, configuration weaknesses, recovery limitations and operational dependencies.

 All recommendations are explained clearly so that decisions can be made with a full understanding of impact, cost, and practical implementation.